Eta and rho invariants on manifolds with edges: The even and odd heat calculus on edge spaces

 Let us now consider the Hodge star operator $*$ of $(M,g)$.
 Here we just need to count the number of odd components $\{dx, xdz\}$ and the even components $\{dy\}$.
 We find that $*:\Lambda_\pm \to \Lambda_\pm$ if $(m-b)$ is even, and $*:\Lambda_\pm \to \Lambda_\mp$ if $(m-b)$ is odd.
 From there it is clear that $*$ respects the even odd subcalculus if $(m-b)$ is even, while it changes the parity if $(m-b)$ is odd.

 It remains to check the actions of the various geometric Dirac and Laplace operators.
-Action of the Hodge Laplacian, the Gauss-Bonnet and the odd signature operator follows directly from the properties of $d$ and $*$.
-The statement on the signature operator (in case $m=\dim M$ is even) is obtained as follows.
+Action of the Hodge Laplacian and the Gauss-Bonnet operator follows directly from the properties of $d$ and $*$.
+Action of the odd signature operator $* d \pm d*$ (in case $m=\dim M$ is odd) also follows directly from the properties of $d$ and $*$.

+The statement on the signature operator in case $m=\dim M$ is even is obtained as follows.
 Recall that the signature operator is the restriction of the Gauss-Bonnet operator to the $(+1)$-eigenspace of an involution $\tau$ with $\tau \restriction \Lambda^p T^*M = i^{p(p-1)+m/2} *$.
 Since for $m$ and $b$ even the Hodge star operator $*$ respects the the even and odd subcalculi, so does $\tau$.
 Hence the $(+1)$-eigenspace of $\tau$ decomposes into a direct sum of $\Lambda_+$ and $\Lambda_-$ components.
 The arguments for the Gauss-Bonnet operator then carry over to the signature operator.

 This argument fails for the signature operator in case $b$ is odd.
 The $(\pm1)$-eigenspace of $\tau$ is spanned by elements of the form $(\w\pm\tau \w)$ where $\w$ is any differential form on $M$.
 Since for $b$ odd, $\tau$ interchanges the even and odd differential forms, its $(\pm 1)$ eigenspaces are comprised of elements of mixed parity and do not admit a direct sum decomposition into even and odd forms.
 In this case the signature operator acting on the $(+1)$-eigenspace of $\tau$ does not any longer admit an even or odd classification. \end{proof}